PavloProkopenko/React-Native-Exercises/README.md

-# React-Native-Exercises
+# React Native Exercises
-In this repository I will post my progress of doing some React Native exercises.
-In my humble opinion, this exercises will give you a great start for developing aplications in React Native
+In this repository, I will post my progress in doing some React Native exercises.
+In my humble opinion, these exercises will give you a great start for developing applications in React Native

+## First application: Custom Font